 To paraphrase an old saying: You can lead a prospect to your website, but you can’t make them buy.
-On the other hand, you can improve your chances considerably with a lead nurturing program, helping your prospects every step of the way.
+On the other hand, you can improve your chances considerably with a lead nurturing campaign, helping your prospects every step of the way.

 Easily 50 percent of the leads that your marketing team unearths are not yet sales-ready ‒ but rather than dumping that half of those prospects in the rubbish bin, nurture them to increase your haul of sales qualified leads.
 Building trust and fostering relationships with qualified prospects, regardless of their stage in the buyer’s journey, is a key element to surfacing quality leads that can be nurtured through the funnel.

-But here’s the problem: Creating a successful lead nurturing program can be a bit overwhelming.
+But here’s the problem: Creating a successful lead nurturing strategy can be a bit overwhelming.
 A recent survey indicated that a mere 10 percent of companies were actively using lead nurture strategies as part of their demand generation and pipeline-management marketing, but, “even for those, implementing a more complex closed-loop system may feel intimidating and out of reach,” said Matt Heinz, President of Heinz Marketing.

 We asked Heinz and his fellow thought leaders to demystify lead nurturing and offer advice for developing and your own winning program.
 In addition to Heinz, the experts are: